Calorie Deficit Finder

 Please select your weight loss goal.

-Mild deficit is more sustainable, while aggressive deficit may be harder to maintain long term.
+Mild deficit is more sustainable long-term, while aggressive deficit provides faster results but may be harder to maintain.

 Your Calorie Deficit Plan